In 2013, World Dressage Masters approached ISES to develop guidelines to ensure optimal horse and rider welfare and safety at competitive events.

-At any equestrianevent consideration must be given to allow for appropriate acclimatization time for both horse and rider.
-Temperature, humidity and altitude can all have an effect on the wellbeing of the horse and human athlete. e.g. 5, 13
+At any equestrian event consideration must be given to allow for appropriate acclimatisation time for both horse and rider.
+Temperature, humidity and altitude can all have an effect on the well-being of the horse and human athlete. e.g. 5, 13

 - Attention must be paid to rehydration and, if horses are sweating heavily, to electrolyte supplementation.